andykee/lentil/docs/user_guide/image_sensors/imaging_artifacts.rst

 Jitter
 ======
 Jitter is used to represent image motion with a relatively high temporal frequency relative to integration time.
-Lentil's :func:`convolvable.jitter` method represents jitter with a Gaussian blur operation.
+Lentil's :func:`jitter` method represents jitter with a Gaussian blur operation.
 Note this approach is only valid if the motion occurs randomly in all directions during one integration time.